Governance Control Catalog

 SG-012: Function Signatures

-Logic functions match the spec's declared input/output contracts.
+Logic functions match the governed model's declared inputs and outputs.

 SG-013: UI Binding Validity